Hayim Association: Dental Care

 Consequently, dental care forms an essential and vital component in the child's overall treatment.
 Pre-emptive dental care that is integrated with oncological treatments reduces the complications of treatment, while significantly contributing to reducing the suffering of these children and improving their future health.

 The most common type of cancer in children is leukemia.
 When a child must undergo a bone marrow transplant, pre-emptive treatment is required, in order to minimize the risk of infection that might impairdamage transplant success.
 Dental care incurs serious expenses, whichthat force the family to pay in cash as a result of the financial situation that many families of cancer-stricken children experience, but they are unable to make these heavy payments.
 In certain cases, without financial assistance, hospitals are forced to postpone transplants due to insufficient preparation of the transplant child.
-Despite the critical importance of dental care in children with cancer, the issue does not receive a satisfactory response from Israels healthcare system.
+Despite the critical importance of dental care in children with cancer, the issue does not receive a satisfactory response from Israel's healthcare system.
 Although the law requires the HMOs to fund some of these children's dental care, in reality, there are several reasons preventing the provision of dental care to children with cancer: